ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 are:
 * [The Sixteen Bottles of Wine Riddle](/2025/08/11/Wine/) -- I thought of this riddle while trying to think of a simpler version Hyper-Wordle to use as a toy example to introduce some concepts.
-Despite trying to make it as simple and symmetrical as possible, it still ended up having a surprising amount of depth!
+Despite trying to make it as simple and symmetric as possible, it still ended up having a surprising amount of depth!
 * [Writing Wordle bots for fun and profit](/2025/08/23/Wordle/) -- This gives some context on some of the other stages of the Wordle strategy competition, which I also happened